Connect and Serve at

 The New Testament describes the church as a body with many members, and each member has an important role to play in the functioning of the body.
 Some of us are teachers, some are cooks, some are gifted in providing hospitality, some are leaders of worship, some are counselors, some work with their hands, some are called to a ministry of prayer, and so on.
 Whatever your gift or inclination, there is a place for you and a role for you to play in keeping our community strong and healthy.

-Whether you are new to St. Stephen’s Church, or you simply wish to deepen your involvement in this community of faith, this page of our website is designed to provide some avenues that can enrich your spiritual journey.
+All of us are ministers, and we all have a role to play.
+Whether you are new to St. Stephen’s Church, or you simply wish to deepen your involvement in this community of faith, this page of our website is designed to provide some avenues that can enrich your spiritual journey while you contribute the building up of Christ’s body.

 Connect